Fdawgs/.github/CONTRIBUTING.md

 This repository requires that a supported version of [Node.js](https://nodejs.org) is installed.
 Check the `engines.node` value in `./package.json` for the minimum supported version.

-With that in place, fork the repository, clone it, and then run `npm i` to install all dependencies.
+With that in place, fork the repository, clone it, and then run `npm i && npm run prepare` to install all dependencies.

 ### Development workflow